Skip to content

 RewardMap: Tackling Sparse Rewards in Fine-grained Visual Reasoning via Multi-Stage Reinforcement Learning

-Conference: ICLR 2026 arXiv: 2510.02240 Code: Project Page Area: Reinforcement Learning Keywords: Multimodal Large Language Models, Visual Reasoning, Sparse Rewards, Multi-Stage RL, Metro Route Planning
+Keywords: Multimodal Large Language Models, Visual Reasoning, Sparse Rewards, Multi-Stage RL, Subway Route Planning

 TL;DR

-This paper proposes the RewardMap framework, which addresses the sparse reward problem in fine-grained visual reasoning through difficulty-aware detail reward design and a multi-stage RL curriculum that progresses from simple perception to complex reasoning.
+Ours proposes the RewardMap framework to overcome sparse rewards in fine-grained visual reasoning through difficulty-aware detailed reward design and a multi-stage RL curriculum strategy transitioning from simple perception to complex reasoning.

 Background & Motivation

-Fine-grained visual reasoning (e.g., metro route planning) poses a core challenge for multimodal large language models (MLLMs).
-The ReasonMap benchmark reveals that even state-of-the-art MLLMs struggle with spatial reasoning in structured, information-dense visual scenes.
+Fine-grained visual reasoning (e.g., subway route planning) is a core challenge for Multimodal Large Language Models (MLLMs).
+The ReasonMap benchmark reveals that even advanced MLLMs struggle with spatial reasoning in structured, information-dense visual scenes.

-Directly applying standard RL methods (e.g., GRPO) to such complex tasks encounters a sparse reward bottleneck: - Success signals are only provided at the end of long reasoning chains (final answer correct/incorrect) - Task difficulty further amplifies sparsity — most sampled rollouts yield reward \(r_i \approx 0\) - In GRPO, when all samples fail, the group-relative advantage \(\hat{A}_i\) approaches zero, resulting in weak gradient signals and difficult convergence
+Applying standard RL methods (e.g., GRPO) directly to such complex tasks faces a sparse reward bottleneck: - Success signals are only provided at the end of long reasoning chains (final answer correct/incorrect). - Task difficulty further amplifies sparsity—most sampled rewards \(r_i \approx 0\). - In GRPO, when all samples in a group fail, the intra-group advantage \(\hat{A}_i\) approaches zero, resulting in weak gradient signals and convergence difficulties.

-Conventional SFT provides dense supervision but cannot equip models with long-chain decision-making capabilities.
-The root cause is a mismatch between task complexity and the density of supervision signals.
+While traditional SFT provides dense supervision, it fails to empower the model with long-chain decision-making reasoning capabilities.
+The Key Challenge is the mismatch between task complexity and supervision signal density.

 Method